emintz/ArduinoLib/RTOSAid/README.md

 * Suspended: quiescent, waiting to be resumed
 * Waiting: waiting for a notification or an event

-A nonrunning task does absolutely nothing and imposes no load on the CPU.

-:warning: **Warning:** be sure to wake a quiescent appripriatly.
+:warning: **Warning:** be sure to wake a quiescent task appropriately.
 For example, application code must not attempt to resume a task that is waiting for a timer to expire.